-We outsource the production of the active pharmaceutical ingredient of Plinabulin to an external service provider, Johnson Mattey, and the production of the final drug formulation to Pharmaceutics International Inc. and for contingency planning purposes, we have also established relationships with other contract manufacturing organizations.
-We expect to continue our outsourcing relationships with contract manufacturiers to meet the ongoing requirements for the development of Plinabulin.
+We outsource the production of the active pharmaceutical ingredient of Plinabulin to external service providers, Johnson Matthey Pharma Services (JMPS) and Asymchem Laboratories (Asymchem), and the production of the final drug formulation to Pharmaceutics International Inc. (Pii) and for contingency planning purposes, we have also established relationships with other contract manufacturing organizations.
+We expect to continue our outsourcing relationships with contract manufacturers to meet the ongoing requirements for the development of Plinabulin.
 We do not have a long-term agreement with these third parties.
 We have framework agreements with these external service providers, under which they provide services to us on a short-term, project-by-project basis.